Unsupervised Discovery of Object-Centric Neural Fields: Limitations Analysis

 \section{Limitations Analysis}

-\myparagraph{Limitation on Reconstruction Quality.} Scene-level generalizable NeRFs~\citep{PixelNeRF, OSRT, uORF} commonly face challenges in accurately reconstructing detailed object textures.
-To address this limitation, we adopted the MipNeRF~\citep{Mip-NeRF} backbone and included the depth and occlusion regularizers.
-However, despite these enhancements, our approach still encounters difficulty capturing extremely high-frequency details.
+\myparagraph{Limitation on reconstruction quality.} Scene-level generalizable NeRFs~\citep{PixelNeRF, OSRT, uORF} commonly face challenges in accurately reconstructing detailed object textures.
+Our approach also has difficulty capturing extremely high-frequency details.
 As shown in Figure~\ref{fig:failure-cases}(a), our method fails to replicate the mug's detailed texture.
-Future research may benefit from exploring more advanced NeRF backbones to further improve texture detail reconstruction.
+Future research may benefit from stronger object priors learned from larger-scale datasets, such as Large Reconstruction Models~\citep{hong2023lrm}.

-\myparagraph{Failure in Position Prediction.} Our two-stage training pipeline, despite its robustness in many situations, is not immune to errors, particularly in object position prediction.
+\myparagraph{Failure in position prediction.} Our two-stage training pipeline, despite its robustness in many situations, is not immune to errors, particularly in object position prediction.
 Due to the occlusion between objects, using the attention-weighted mean for determining object positions can sometimes lead to inaccuracies.
 Although a bias term can rectify this in most instances (Figure~\ref{fig:novel-view}), discrepancies persist under a few conditions, as depicted in Figure~\ref{fig:failure-cases}(b).